GaelVaroquaux/scipy-tutorials/source/control_flow.rst

 Iterate over any *sequence*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* You can iterate over any sequence (string, list, dictionary, file, ...)
+* You can iterate over any sequence (string, list, dictioary, file, ...)

   .. sourcecode:: ipython